ballerina-platform/module-ballerinax-hubspot.marketing.transactional/README.md

 The `Ballerina HubSpot Marketing Transactional Connector` connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/module-ballerinax-hubspot.marketing.transactional/tree/main/examples/), covering the following use cases:

-1. [Manage Tokens](https://github.com/module-ballerinax-hubspot.marketing.transactional/tree/main/examples/manage-tokens) - see how the Hubspot API can be used to create SMTP API token and query it.
+1. [Manage Tokens](https://github.com/module-ballerinax-hubspot.marketing.transactional/tree/main/examples/manage-tokens) - see how the Hubspot API can be used to create SMTP API token and query it and resetting the password of an existing token.

 #
 ## Build from the source